debdattasarkar/DSA/1. Arrays/101. (H) Trapping Rain Water/README.md

 * **Time Complexity:** O(n)
 * **Space Complexity:** O(1)
 * **Use Case:** Best suited for large arrays due to its optimal space/time balance.

-Let me know if you'd like a visualization, a test harness, or an explanation of other variations!